Wondrous natural light due to speed of light and lightwave

 6. Catatumbo Lighting (Beacon of Maracaibo)

-“The everlasting lightning” is characterized as an electrical discharge caused by imbalance between storm clouds and the ground, or imbalances within storm clouds themselves.
-Colliding particles of rain, ice and snow within storm clouds creates static charges.
+“The everlasting lightning” is characterized as an electrical discharge caused by an imbalance between storm clouds and the ground, or imbalances within storm clouds themselves.
+Colliding particles of rain, ice and snow within storm clouds create static charges.
 The negative charges converge at the bottom of the cloud and objects on the ground become positively charged.
-The ensuring imbalance of charges leads to lightening strikes, where charge zigzag to the ground or within the cloud in the form of lightning.
+The ensuring imbalance of charges leads to lightning strikes, where charge zigzag to the ground or within the cloud in the form of lightning.

 At the mouth of river Catatumbo, lightning occurs, on average 28 times per min for up to nine hours each day after dusk, for 260 days a year, accompanied by a storm.

 7. Mammatus Clouds (Mammary Cloud)

 Mammatus clouds are some of the most unusual and distinctive clouds formation with a series of bulges or punches.
 They are formed by cold air sinking down to form the pockets contrary to the puffs of clouds rising through the convection of warm air.
 These may appear as smooth, ragged or lumpy lobes and may be opaque or translucent.